yugabytedb-japan/demos/jfrog-integration.md

   - For YugabyteDB, we may face errors, and may need to setup the schema manually

     - [TODO]
-    - run schema (postgresql/postgresql.sql) at first, then start the installation
+    - [ ] run schema (postgresql/postgresql.sql) at first, then start the installation
-    - schema can be found at $JFROG_HOME/app/artifactory/tomcat/webapps/artifactory/WEB-INF/lib/artifactory-storage-db-7.35.2.jar
+    - [ ] schema can be found at $JFROG_HOME/app/artifactory/tomcat/webapps/artifactory/WEB-INF/lib/artifactory-storage-db-7.35.2.jar
+    - [x] dump from postgresql or existing installation, and modify some DML/DDL to fit YDB, then restore to YugabyteDB Cluster [link](#dumping-from-the-single-node-cluster-and-restore-to-new-cluster)

 ## [GOAL] schema in postgresql(postgresql@11 on OSX with `brew install`)